+Treatment therapies You pay

-Tuesting out the maning You pay Treatment therapies High Option Standard Option • Chemotherapy and radiation therapy PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed on pages 47 through 51.
-Non-PPO: 30% of the Plan allowance and any difference Non-PPO: 35% of the Plan allowance and any difference Dialysis - Renal dialysis, hemodialysis and peritoneal dialysis between our allowance and the billed amount between our allowance and the billed amount • Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy • Transparenteral nutrition (TPN) • Medical foods and nutritional supplements when administered by catheter or nasogastric tubes • Growth hormone therapy (GHT) Note: Growth hormone is covered under the prescription drug benefit.
-Note: We only cover GHT when we preauthorize the treatment.
-Call CVS Caremark at 1-855/566-8395 for preauthorization.
-We will only cover GHT services and related services and supplies that we determine are medically necessary.
-See Other Services under You need prior Plan approval for certain services on page 16. • Respiratory and inhalation therapies Cardiac rehabilitation • Hyperbaric oxygen therapy Note: Contact the Plan at 1-800/638-6589 or 301/984-1440 (for TDD, use 301/984-4155) for details about coverage and information about hyperbaric oxygen therapy.
-Note: Please refer to Specialty drugs beginning on page 35 for benefits which apply to some categories of prescription drug treatment, including, but not limited to chemotherapy and growth hormone therapy.
-Not covered: All charges All charges • Applied Behavior Analysis (ABA) therapy • Chelation therapy except for acute arsenic, gold or lead poisoning • Topical hyperbaric oxygen therapy Prolotherapy
+High Option Standard Option

+Chemotherapy and radiation therapy Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed on pages 51 through 55.
+Dialysis - Renal dialysis, hemodialysis and peritoneal dialysis Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy Note: Preauthorization is required for Home infusion therapy.
+Contact Cigna/CareAllies at 1-800/887-9735.
+See Other services on page 17 for more information.
+Transparenteral nutrition (TPN) Medical foods and nutritional supplements when administered by catheter or nasogastric tubes Respiratory and inhalation therapies Cardiac rehabilitation Hyperbaric oxygen therapy Note: Contact the Plan at 1-800/638-6589 or 301/984-1440 (for TDD, use 301/984-4155) for details about coverage and information about hyperbaric oxygen therapy.
+Growth hormone therapy (GHT) Note: Growth hormone medications are covered under Section 5(f).
+Prescription drug benefits.
+Some medications, including specialty drugs, some oncology drugs, and growth hormones, require preauthorization.
+See Specialty drugs on page 67 and Other services PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount

+under You need prior Plan approval for certain services on page 17 for more information.

+Not covered: All charges All charges

+• Applied Behavior Analysis (ABA) therapy

+• Chelation therapy except for acute arsenic, gold or lead poisoning

+• Topical hyperbaric oxygen therapy

+Prolotherapy